-The Customs Law, effective as of July 1, 1987 and amended on July 8, 2000, June 29, 2013 and December 28, 2013, divides imported and exported items into "goods" and "articles" based upon the nature and purpose of such items.
+The Customs Law, effective as of July 1, 1987 and amended on July 8, 2000, June 29, 2013 December 28, 2013 and November 17, 2016, divides imported and exported items into "goods" and "articles" based upon the nature and purpose of such items.
 Under the Customs Law, "goods" and "articles" are not defined.
 However, this concept is clarified in the Rules for the Implementation of Administrative Punishments Under the Customs Law, effective as of November 1, 2004.
 These Rules describes "articles" as postal items and travelers' luggage that are brought in and out of the PRC on an individual's person or luggage.
-When the quantity of articles is higher than a reasonable amount for personal use, it will be regarded as "goods."
+When the quantity of articles is higher than a reasonable amount for personal use, it will be regarded as "goods".
 "Personal use" means that the traveler or consignee will use the items themselves or give the items as gifts, rather than selling or renting the items.
 "Reasonable amount" means the regular amount determined in accordance with the traveler or consignee's situation, purpose of travel and duration of stay.
 Product samples are also categorized as "goods", but customs declaration, clearance and inspection procedures for the export of product samples are handled differently from the export of other "goods".

-The Foreign Trade Law, effective as of July 1, 2004, governs international trade in services and the import and export of goods and technologies.
+The Foreign Trade Law, effective as of July 1, 2004 and amended on November 17, 2016, governs international trade in services and the import and export of goods and technologies.
 Under this law, goods and technologies are categorized as (i) permitted, which may be freely imported and exported, (ii) restricted, which require advance approval or (iii) prohibited, which may not be imported or exported at all.
 Currently, all merchandise we export is categorized as permitted.
 Furthermore, an "import and export trader", or any company or individual engaging in the import or export of goods or technologies, must register with the administrative department of foreign trade under the State Council or any of its authorized bodies in order to be qualified as a foreign trade business operator.
 According to current foreign trade laws, the Ministry of Commerce and its competent local branches are the authorized bodies to conduct qualification filings and registrations for foreign trade business operators.

 The Customs Law requires that importers and exporters make true declarations of their goods and technologies to customs.
-The Measures for the Inspection of Imported and Exported Merchandise, effective as of February 21, 1989 and amended on April 28, 2002, also requires that certain items listed in the Catalogue of Import and Export Commodities for Inspection, or the Customers Catalogue, must be inspected by a commodity inspection organization before it can be exported.
-For import and export commodities not listed in the Customers Catalogue, the commodity inspection authorities may conduct random inspections pursuant to the Measures for the Administration of Random Inspection of Import and Export Commodities, effective as of December 31, 2002.
+The Imported and Exported Merchandise Inspection Law, issued February 21, 1989 and amended on June 29, 2013, also requires that certain items listed in the Catalogue of Import and Export Commodities for Inspection, or the Customers Catalogue, must be inspected by a commodity inspection organization authorized by the State Administration for Commodity Inspection before they can be exported.
+For import and export commodities not listed in the Customers Catalogue, the commodity inspection authorities may conduct random inspections pursuant to the Measures for the Administration of Random Inspection of Import and Export Commodities, issued as of December 31, 2002.
 Further, the Ministry of Commerce and General Administration of Customs jointly adopted a mandatory licensing system for the export of certain merchandise, which exporters must comply with depending on the commodities they export.